rfaulhaber/forcedata/README.md

 You may now either run `go build` or `go install` to build a binary or install a binary to your GOBIN, respectively.

+This repo also includes a makefile for convenient compiling to common operating systems.

 ## Roadmap
 This is a list of all the things I'd like to complete before I consider this to be v1.0, subject to change: